BackupTheBerlios/zfblank/docs/src/mainpage.markdown

 So, the model classes are more focused on providing the functionality specific to the model rather than defining the complete set of data.

+\subsection Zend Framework Version

+This package is meant to be used with Zend Framework 1.
+Migration to ZF2 is a future work.

 \subsection Concepts

 Functionality of the package and the majority of models in it is based on tandem